Nour-Sadek/Salary-Prediction/README.md

 scikit-learn library to fit linear models, use them for prediction, compare the models, and select the best one.
 You will also learn how to carry out testing for certain issues with data.

+### Learning Outcomes of the Project:
+Practice fitting linear models with scikit-learn to predict values on the unknown data.
+Apply polynomial feature engineering, test your data for multi-collinearity, and evaluate models with the MAPE score.

+### Learning Outcomes of Each Stage of the Project:
+_Stage 1_ : Fit a simple model with one predictor and evaluate it.

+_Stage 2_ : Use the linear model to handle the polynomial relationship between independent and dependent variables.

+_Stage 3_ : Fit a linear model with many independent variables and compare it with the previous models.

+_Stage 4_ : Check whether the variables have a high correlation and try to improve the model's performance by removing them.

+_Stage 5_ : Get rid of negative predictions and see whether the model performance improves.

 # General Info